technomancy/bussard/spoilers/readme.md

 operated by humans has led to several near-catastrophes due to attention lapses.
 However, the improved efficiency needed for transporting larger objects and more frequent passage requires greater compute resources, and once AIs grow to a certain size, they eventually develop self-consciousness.
+(This is hand-wavy and maybe we could avoid direct references to it.)

 Constructs are better at humans at certain tasks, like having quicker reflexes and not requiring food or rest.
 But though some people believe them to be